 Look for ingredients that you might find on your own shelf, and if you can’t pronounce the ingredient, it probably is not a good choice.

-A general rule: if the list of ingredients is a mile long and contains any words that you cannot pronounce, walk away.
+If the list of ingredients is a mile long and contains any words that you cannot pronounce, walk away.

 Despite the “added antioxidants” that is written on the box, the contents are probably overly processed, preservative-laden, and devoid of nutrition – with the exception of a quick spray of antioxidants before packaging.

-Next, look for specific ingredients such as refined sugar, including high fructose-corn syrup, hydrogenated oils, like canola oil and palm oil, and then look at the actual amount of sugar, salt, trans-fats, and saturated fats is in each serving.
+Next, look for specific ingredients such as refined sugar, including high fructose corn syrup, hydrogenated oils, like canola oil and palm oil, and then look at the actual amount of sugar, salt, trans-fats, and saturated fats is in each serving.

 Sugar can hide under many different names, including dextrose, maltodextrin, corn syrup, cane sugar, maple syrup.
 Discover this list of 65 different types of sugar!

 If you can remember that 5 grams is equivalent to 1 teaspoon, it will make navigating the nutrition label easier.
 You may be shocked to know how much sugar and salt you are actually eating!